vagorsol/git-workshop/README.md

 * Understanding source control concepts
 * Understanding how to add files and handle merges
 * Understanding how git stores version control information
-* (Optional) Learning how to read Git logs and diffs
+* Learning how to read git logs
-* (Optional) Learning how to recover old versions of files and switch between versions

 - - - - - - -